Chris Mair

 https://ollama.com/library/mistral-nemo:12b

-If you have at least 8 MB of RAM:
+If you have at least 8 GB of RAM:

 mistral:7b